 - Use a complementary color palette for a well-balanced look.

 - Make sure your flower bed ideas have something for all seasons, to maintain visual interest all year.

 - Keep on top of weeding and deadheading.

 - Top-dress beds and borders with mulch – bark chippings add a pleasing look.

-- Consider using edging to define the space and make maintenance easier.
-There are tons of lovely designs available – head over to our modern edging ideas for inspiration.
+- Consider using modern edging to define the space and make maintenance easier.
+There are tons of lovely designs available.

-- Prep your soil before you plant your flowerbed ideas.
+- Prep your soil before you plant your flower bed ideas.
 This means removing any perennial weeds to start.
-And, if it hasn't been planted-up before, dig in one or two bucketfuls per sq m of well-rotted farmyard manure or garden compost, as suggests the RHS.
+And, if it hasn't been planted up before, dig in one or two bucketfuls per square meter of well-rotted farmyard manure or garden compost, as suggests the RHS.

 - Choose your plants carefully by taking the conditions of your garden into account.
 Don't, for instance, try to coerce a sun-loving plant into your shady border.
 You'll just end up having to give it extra attention – which will most likely be in vain – before needing to replace it entirely.
 Not very low maintenance at all!